Kotlin/KEEP/proposals/explicit-api-mode.md

     Because explicit visibility also requires you to insert keyword `constructor`.

-2. Properties of data classes
+2. Properties of data classes and annotations

     Because such classes usually fit in one line of code and do not profit much from information hiding.